maryclaireteahan/matchthemonster/README.md

 #### New players

  - I want to try the game.
- - I want to increase the number of pairs compared to my last game.
  - I want to win the game
- - I want to bet the game with a lower number of tries than my last game.
+ - I want to match the 8 pairs in fewer moves and in less time than my last try.

 #### Old players

- - I want to increase the number of pairs compared to my last session.
- - I want to bet the game with a lower number of tries than my last session.
+ - I want to match the 8 pairs in fewer moves and in less time than my last try.
  - I want to win the game.

 ### Player goals

- - To find all 10 pairs before the time runs out.
+ - To find all 8 pairs in as few moves and as little time as possible.

 ### Project Requirements